nludwig/nick.ludwi.gg/content/posts/books.md

 * Philosophy, including,
   * *The Gay Science* by Neitzsche,
   * *A Guide for the Perplexed* by Schumacher,
+  * *Things Hidden Since the Foundation of the World* by Girard.
 * Non-fiction, including
   * *The Wealth of Nations* by Smith,
   * *Animal Behavior* by Alcock,
   * *Anarchy and the Law* by Stringham.
+* Fiction, including
+  * *Crime and Punishment* by Dostoyevsky,
+  * *The Brothers Karamazov* by Dostoyevsky.